Ankit-0803/PRODIGY_FWD_04/README.md

 # Real-Time Chat Application
-A responsive and interactive chat application that enables real-time communication between users.
+A responsive and interactive chat application that enables real-time communication between the users.